-If there is no OFED kernel modules package available for the kernel in use, then the Bright Computing OFED install script tries to build the package from the source package provided by the vendors Mellanox or Intel True Scale.
+If there is no OFED kernel modules package available for the kernel in use, then the Bright Computing OFED install script tries to build the package from the source package provided by the vendor Mellanox.
 However, very recent kernels may not yet be supported by the source package.
 If a build fails for such a kernel, then the OFED software stack will fail to install, and nothing is changed on the head node or the software image.
 OFED hardware manufacturers resolve build problems with their software shortly after they become aware of them, but in the meantime a supported kernel must be used.